Codecademy/docs/content/cpp/concepts/math-functions/terms/rint/rint.md

 ---
 Title: 'rint()'
-Description: 'Rounds the argument to an integral value using the current rounding mode.'
+Description: 'Rounds the argument to an integral value using the current rounding direction.'
 Subjects:
   - 'Computer Science'
 Tags: